top of page

 1. Tug-of-War: This classic game can be an enjoyable way for your dog to expend energy and learn obedience.
 To keep it safe, make sure to have a designated toy for this game.
 Always use a cue like “drop it” to teach your dog to let go when needed.

-2. Fetch: A game of fetch can be played in various environments—be it your backyard or a park.
+2. Fetch: A game of fetch can be played in various environments—be it your garden or a park.
 It encourages running and fetches exercise in a fun way.
 Use a ball or gundog dummy to get your dog retrieving in a controlled way.

 3. Hide-and-Seek: This game is not only entertaining but also mentally stimulating.
 Hide in your home or yard and call your dog to find you.
 Reward them when they do; it’s just as much fun for you as it is for them!
 Or you can use treats dotted around the home to get them to search and seek them out.